heroku/cli/packages/ci-v5/README.md

 `heroku ci:run`

-Run this from within your repo directory to trigger a test agains the current branch and commit.
+Run this from within your repo directory to trigger a test against the current branch and commit.

 `heroku ci:rerun NUMBER`